springwolf/springwolf.github.io/docs/configuration/configuration.md

 The `Server` object provides metadata the can help the reader understand the protocol, version, login details and more (see [Server Object][server]).

-An AsyncAPI document can contain more than one server, but it is not common.
+An AsyncAPI document can contain more than one server, but it's not common.

 As with the `Info` object, all provided fields will be present in the generated document, but not all will be displayed in the UI.